jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

 [GETSET.ASM](https://github.com/jeffpar/pcjs-disks/tree/master/pcx86/dos/microsoft/2.00/src/MSDOS/GETSET.ASM).
 The "pre-selected" messages help you catch any build discrepancies due to these oddities.

+Other files have been modified here as well, primarily to eliminate extraneous characters that caused warnings or errors during the build process.
+Which raises the question: which version of MASM was originally used to build these sources?
+The MASM.EXE that was bundled with this snapshot is dated Feb 1, 1983 and reports:

+    The Microsoft MACRO Assembler
+    Version 1.10, Copyright (C) Microsoft Inc. 1981,82

+However, it's rather buggy, so it almost certainly was *not* used.
+For that matter, it's unclear if this snapshot of MS-DOS 2.11 represents a finished product or a work-in-progress.
+Sadly, no one at Microsoft seems interested in finding or sharing the answers.

 Finally, a word about speed: the typical PC in the early 1980s was still a 4.77Mhz 8088-based machine, so it took a considerable amount of time to assemble all the MS-DOS 2.x sources.
 If you're impatient, you can load the machine on this page with a higher speed multiplier (eg, [multiplier=8](https://www.pcjs.org/disks/pcx86/dos/microsoft/2.00/?multiplier=8)) or click the *Speed* button below until it's running at speed that you prefer (and that your browser supports).

+### MS-DOS 2.x Build Machine

 {% include machine.html id="ibm5160" %}